 Foreign Exchange Reserves

-The Kenyan Shilling depreciated against the USD by 1.16%, exchanging at Kshs 109.87 at the end of the month up from Kshs 108.61 in the previous month.
-The depreciation is due to depressed inflows from tourism and tea amid a recovering economy which has pushed up demand for imports.
-The shilling continues to be pressured by a widening gap between supply and demand of the US dollars due to a faster growth in imports than exports.
+The Kenyan Shilling depreciated against the USD by 1.02%, exchanging at Kshs 120.01 at the end of the month up from Kshs 118.80 in the previous month.
+The depreciation is due to increased dollar demand from energy importers due to increased global oil prices and slower than expected recovery in exports.

 USD Vs KSHS